TritonDataCenter/manta-nfs/README.md

 home directory.
 On those distributions you must also set HOME back to your home directory.

-On Darwin or Linux, the server can be run like:
+On Darwin or Linux, the server can be run with no config file like:

     sudo -E HOME=/home/foo node server.js